 What other options do I have for cataract surgery?

-You and your doctor can decide on whether you want to have a laser or manual surgery.
-Both techniques are shown to be generally safe and successful.
+You and your surgeon can decide on whether you want to have a bladeless laser-assisted surgery or manual surgery.
+Both techniques have been shown to be generally safe and successful.

 What are the risks of cataract surgery?